cardinalc/personalweb/zen/liwj/content/research.md

 ##  Decision analysis

-I have not give up my interest in modeling real-life problems and making decision analysis.
+I have not given up my interest in modeling real-life problems and making decision analysis.
 I am learning more on the data-driven method to solve such problems.

 - Task dispatching in reconfigurable *seru* production systems to minimize total earliness and tardness, European Journal of Industrial Engineering, 16(3), 241-267, 2022. （with  J. Lian, C. Liu,  J. Su, H. Xue）
 - A multi-skilled worker assignment problem in seru production systems considering the worker heterogeneity.
 Computers & Industrial Engineering, 2018, 118: 366-382. (with J. Lian, C. Liu, Y. Yin)